CrescentCraftorium/bs-preview/README.md

 * **Theme**
  A list of themes to apply to your page.
 Simply click on any of the theme names to apply them to your page.
- By default this list includes the Default and Styled versions of Bootstrap as well as the full offering of Bootswatch themes.
+ By default this list includes the Default and Styled versions of [Bootstrap](http://getbootstrap.com/) as well as the full offering of [Bootswatch](http://bootswatch.com/) themes.
+ ###### All themes are property of their respective owners.
 * **Current Theme: Bootstrap Default**
  This button displays your currently applied theme.
 When clicked, it will cycle through the full list of themes, one by one.
 * **Navbar View: Default**